 Bit Field Туре Reset Description 7:0 LOW_POW_MODE1 R/W 0x4B Set this register along with LOW_POWER2, LOW_POWER3 and LOW_POWER4 to enable Low Power Mode.
 All registers must be set together.
-Calibration must be performed after changing the operating mode: 0x46: Low Power Mode 0x4B: High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.
+Calibration must be performed after changing the operating mode: 0x46 : Low Power Mode (only valid when sampling rate is less than or equal to 1 GSPS) 0x4B : High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.